5 Minute Guide to AI in Cyber Security

 Application to Cyber Security

-You can look at the use of analytics in cyber security from 3 different perspectives, based on the sources of data on which analytics is being applied, based on machine learning methods being used or based on intended end results to be achieved.
+You can look at the use of analytics in cyber security and AI-driven security from 3 different perspectives, based on the sources of data on which analytics is being applied, based on machine learning methods being used or based on intended end results to be achieved.

 Based on Data Sources:

-If you are more inclined towards logs, security events and data, you may find classifying analytics based on types of data sources more meaningful.
+If you are more inclined towards logs, security events and data, you may find classifying analytics and AI for cyber security based on types of data sources more meaningful.
 In fact, the security industry currently describes analytics mostly from this perspective.
 See the diagram 1 below.

 Based on Machine Learning Methods: